trevordbunch/cis411_lab3/labreports/LAB_Template.md

 # Step 5: Explore your performance data
 * What are your observations regarding the performance of this application?
-  > Enter Response Here.
+  > From my observation not all querries were working properly

 * Is performance even or uneven?
-  > Enter Response Here.
+  > The performance was even for some queries

 * Between queries and mutations, what requests are less performant?
-  > Enter Response Here.
+  > The less perfoming queries were #3 & #6

 * Among the less performant requests, which ones are the most problematic?
-  > Enter Response Here.
+  > #2 & #7 were not working

 # Step 6: Diagnosing an issue based on telemetry data
 * Within the transactions you're examining, what segment(s) took the most time?
-  > Enter Response Here.
+  > 50% for segment is query #3

 * Using New Relic, identify and record the least performant request(s).
-  > Enter Response Here.
+  > the least performing query was #3
 * Using the Transaction Trace capability in New Relic, identify which segment(s) in that request permeation is/are the most problematic and record your findings.
   > Enter Response Here.
 * Recommend a solution for improving the performance of those most problematic request(s) / permeation(s).
-  > Enter Response Here.
+  > I would switch up queries so that it could pull data better.

 # Step 7: Submitting a Pull Request
 _Note: No lab notes required._